spring-jdbc-crud/simplejdbcmapper/README.md

 }
 ```
-## Assembling relationships from custom queries
+## Assembling relationships from SQL queries
 An implementation of the relationship examples below and other features of the library are available in the [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper).
 It has an embedded h2 database with tables populated.
 There is no configuration required and is simple to install and run.

 ### 1.ToMany relationship: